texastribune/styleguides/newtribunestyle.md

 #### Lead art

+##### Within story block
-Lead art is an element inside of a story block.
-It uses the figure html tag and has a class of .story_leadart.
+Lead art inside of a story block uses the figure html tag and has a class of .story_leadart.
 It should have a figcaption that contains a caption and credit.
 Alt should be set to "" to instruct a screen reader to skip, as its purpose is decorative.

 Video
 -----